DIY Ghost Macarons — In case you’re looking for an easy Halloween dessert idea, these DIY Ghost Macarons are super cute and just as easy to make!

 Your kids will love them, and your adult friends will think they’re totally luxe…

-Next smear a little dollop of marshmallow fluff onto the top of that macaron.
+2 — Next, smear a little dollop of marshmallow fluff onto the top of the macaron.
 The marshmallow fluff will slowly spread over the edge on it’s own.

-Once you’ve prepped your ghosts by cutting them in half and applying the marshmallow fluff, stick the ghost peep on top and lightly torch the edges to look toasted.
+3 — Once you’ve prepped your ghosts by cutting them in half and applying the marshmallow fluff, stick the ghost peep on top and lightly torch the edges for a toasted look.

-In case you’re not a marshmallow fluff fan, you can easily skip the extra dollop if you’d like.
-Just be sure to really get the bottom of your peep nice and gooey with the handheld torch before sticking the bottom to the top of macarons.
+In case, you’re not a marshmallow fluff fan, you can easily skip the extra dollop if you’d like.
+Just be sure to really get the bottom of your peep nice and gooey with the handheld torch before sticking the bottom of the ghosts to the top of macarons.

 How To Store Dessert Ghost Macarons

-To keep your Halloween dessert tasting extra yummy, be sure to store them in an airtight container in the refrigerator until you’re ready to serve.
+To keep your Halloween dessert tasting extra yummy, be sure to store these DIY Ghost Macarons in an airtight container in the refrigerator until you’re ready to serve.

 What do you think?!
 A simple Halloween dessert idea but totally effective, right?!
 Thinking I’m going to make some similar versions for Christmas macs, too!